DataDog/helm-charts/charts/datadog/README.md

 ```

 By default, this Chart creates a Secret and puts an API key in that Secret.
-However, you can use manually created secret by setting the `datadog.apiKeyExistingSecret` value.
+However, you can use manually created secrets by setting the `datadog.apiKeyExistingSecret` and/or `datadog.appKeyExistingSecret` values (see [Creating a Secret](#create-and-provide-a-secret-that-contains-your-datadog-api-and-app-keys), below).

+**Note:** When creating the secret(s), be sure to name the key fields `api-key` and `app-key`.

 After a few minutes, you should see hosts and metrics being reported in Datadog.

 **Note:** You can set your [Datadog site](https://docs.datadoghq.com/getting_started/site) using the `datadog.site` field.